-Good river fishing kayaks will come in around 12-14 feet in length, with 12 feet about the sweet-spot for handling a variety of river conditions, while not compromising on portable maneuverability.
+Good river fishing kayaks will come in around 11-14 feet in length, with 12 feet about the sweet-spot for handling a variety of river conditions, while not compromising on maneuverability.

 While there are exceptions, you should be looking at the more compact yaks to get in and out of the water easily, as your put-in and take-out location isn’t always a nice jetty or easy boat slip.

 Remember, the longer a kayak is, the better it tracks (moves through the water) and the faster it can go – but they’re not your top priorities for a river fishing craft.

 And the best river fishing kayaks will have an extra wide standing deck for anyone who enjoys standing casts and reels on the water.

 Buoyancy is important when it comes to tackling fast moving, shallower rivers, and so you don’t want something that’s going to sit too low in the water.

 This is where weight capacity comes in, and even if you have a yak that has a heavy load capability, you might want to hold off from stashing everything and the kitchen sink on board.

 And speaking of sinking, it’s not likely to happen with a good-quality river fishing kayak, but you might run into problems when trying to slalom down rapid waterways if you’re overloaded with gear.

 Never max out your kayak weight capacity, no matter how much it says it can hold.